sbontly/UPD_Mixer_Support/README.md

  - This file acts as a virtual midi controller that mimics the Native Instruments Tractor Kontrol F1

- - It will allow the user to extend the capabiliteis of the mixer to its true potential
+ - It will allow the user to extend the capabilities of the mixer to its true potential

- - In the future this asset will become obsolete, since the idea is to prepare the mixer to recieve any MIDI device to control the main features
+ - In the future this asset will become obsolete, since the idea is to prepare the mixer to recieve any MIDI device to control the main features, as well busking midi values